usbarmory/tamago-example/README.md

 wormhole        (send <path>|recv <code>)                        # transfer file through magic wormhole
 ```

-On emulated runs (e.g. `make qemu`) the console is exposed directly on the
+On emulated runs (e.g. `make qemu`) for `usbarmory` and `sifive_u` targets the
-terminal.
+console is exposed directly on the terminal, otherwise networking is used.

 Building the compiler
 =====================